Welcome to SUCCESSFUL SELF WATERING CONTAINERS.COM

 And of course, my watering chores were greatly reduced.
 With the exception of some ninety degree days, I was able to space my watering to three-day intervals as the plant roots reached into the reservoir for their needed water.
 What could be easier?

 Take a look at this Angel’s Trumpet, specifically the disproportionately small container relative to the size of the plant.
 If you grow this plant, you know what a water hog it is.
 And getting it to bloom on a regular basis takes so much fertilizer that you want to invest in the fertilizer company.
 The container is one that was converted into a self-waterer and Voila!
 The plant took off.
-But the watering chore was reduced to twice a week instead of twice a day.
+AND the watering chore was reduced to twice a week instead of twice a day.

 I knew right then and there that I needed to use self-waterers for all my seasonal containers.
 I even began thinking about my houseplants and how wonderful they would be in self-waterers.
 But the cost to convert my collection of containers into self-waterers would figure to be very costly if I purchased what was available in the retail market.